flutter/website/src/platform-integration/web/wasm.md

 #### Load it in a browser

-As of {{page.last-update}}, there are two known broswer types that should run Flutter/Wasm content.
+As of {{page.last-update}}, there are two known browser types that should run Flutter/Wasm content.

 - Chromimum-based broswers